 If you attempt to access the Student Assessment of Instruction (SAI) app before evaluations are available, you will be unable to begin an evaluation.
 A blue label will have the date the evaluation will become available next to the course.

 Select a course/instructor and click Evaluate.
 If a course has more than one instructor, a separate evaluation will be available for each.
 If the course requires an evaluation, the text "Evaluation Required" will be displayed above the Evaluate button in red.
+If the course does not require an evaluation you will not see this red text.

 Fill out the evaluation, and then click Submit at the bottom of the evaluation form.